nlapier2/nlapier2.github.io/index.md

 My research interests lie in computational genetics and genomics.
 In particular, I am interested in using methods from causal inference, CRISPR screens, single cell data, and functional genomics to elucidate causal mechanisms behind complex diseases, to investigate causal genotype-phenotype and phenotype-phenotype relationships, and to study regulation of gene expression.

-I have recently developmed methods for robust mendelian randomization, cross-population fine mapping, and isoform-aware eQTL mapping.
+I have recently developed methods for robust mendelian randomization, cross-population fine mapping, and isoform-aware eQTL mapping.
 Previously, I worked on metagenomic profiling and deep learning to improve nanopore read quality.
 For more details, see the links below.

 Important links: